The Eight Keys to Finding

 2. Your Direction Will Change Many Times

 Where you start and where you end up will be related, but still distinctly different.
 Most people won’t discover their life’s work right off the bat.
 As you begin to follow what you are interested in, you will find increasing clarity as you explore your passions and different fields of work.
 It is important to embrace the uncertainty that comes with this process and not feel that you need to get everything right on the first try.
-So long as you focus inwardly and trust your intuition, you will be able to “connect the dots” along the way from point A to point B. The only constant in life is change and you would be wise to expect it and embrace it.
+So long as you focus inwardly and trust your intuition, you will be able to “connect the dots” along the way from point A to point B on your journey towards deeply fulfilling, meaningful work.
+The only constant in life is change and you would be wise to expect it and embrace it.

 3. Mix Your Passions With Your Values and Talents